jlu5/SupyPlugins/Replacer/README.md

-History Replacer - Sed Regex Syntax
+History replacer using sed-style expressions.